MoldyMacaroniX/gd-website/src/info-pages/syntax-components.md

 desc: Reference sheet for all syntax and components that can be used in articles.
 ---

 Here is a reference sheet for all syntax and components that can be used in articles.
+However, do not feel pressured to use any syntax or components if you do not have to.

+If you are writing in markdown, the syntax is provided.
+If you are writing in a document editor such as Google Docs, use their default features and we can correct the syntax.
+If you are writing in a text editor and are not using markdown, put some kind of heads up where you want each component to be used.

+This page also contains some other syntax demos that you can probably ignore.

 # Examples